Your eyelids, made up of two folds of the thinnest skin on your body, serve very important purposes:

 If sagging lids interfere with your ability to see or function, and exercises for droopy eyelids haven’t solved the problem, you can speak with your doctor about medical treatments.

-For temporary cases of eyelid droop caused by Botox injection, one older study suggested that lopidine eyedrops may contribute to a faster recovery because they cause the eyelids to contract quickly, mimicking droopy eyelid exercises.
+For temporary cases of eyelid droop caused by Botox injection, suggested that lopidine eyedrops may contribute to a faster recovery because they cause the eyelids to contract quickly, mimicking droopy eyelid exercises.

 An upper eyelid blepharoplasty is a very popular plastic surgery technique that tightens and raises the eyelids.
 It’s most often an aesthetic procedure and isn’t covered by insurance unless a medical condition has caused the ptosis.